An energy-based summation-by-parts finite difference method for the wave equation in second order form: Abstract

 \section{Abstract}

-We develop an energy-based finite difference method for the wave equation in second order form.
-The spatial discretization satisfies a summation-by-parts (SBP) property.
+\revii{We develop a new finite difference method for the wave equation in second order form.
+The finite difference operators satisfy a summation-by-parts (SBP) property.
 With boundary conditions and material interface conditions imposed weakly by the simultaneous-approximation-term (SAT) method, we derive energy estimates for the semi-discretization.
 In addition, error estimates are derived by the normal mode analysis.
-The energy-based discretization does not use any mesh-dependent parameter, even in the presence of Dirichlet boundary conditions and material interfaces.
-Furthermore, similar to upwind discontinuous Galerkin methods, numerical dissipation can be added to the discretization through the boundary conditions.
+The proposed method is termed as energy-based because of its similarity with the energy-based discontinuous Galerkin method.
+When imposing the Dirichlet boundary condition and material interface conditions, the traditional SBP-SAT discretization uses a penalty term with a mesh-dependent parameter, which is not needed in our method. }Furthermore, numerical dissipation can be added to the discretization through the boundary and interface conditions.
 We present numerical experiments that verify convergence and robustness of the proposed method.